-30 ASIC has released a word version Template of the approved form. https://asic.gov.au/regulatory-resources/insolvency/insolvency-for-directors/restructuring-and-the-restructuring-plan/ be conditional on the occurrence of a future event (i.e. a condition precedent), provided the Restructuring Plan specifies that event and by when it needs to occur (which cannot be more than 10 business days after the Restructuring Plan is accepted by creditors).
+Corporations Regulations, reg 5.3B.15(2) ASIC has released a word version Template of the approved form. https://asic.gov.au/regulatory-resources/insolvency/inso for-directors/restructuring-and-the-restructuring-plan/ be conditional on the occurrence of a future event (i.e. a condition precedent), provided the Restructuring Plan specifies that event and by when it needs to occur (which cannot be more than 10 business days after the Restructuring Plan is accepted by creditors).